-We will report on the proceeds' uses, including administrative and overhead costs, in the MTW reports.
+We will also report on the proceeds' uses in the MTW reports.
 The net proceeds from this project are estimated to be \$5 million.

 B. Statutory Objective

 This initiative reduces costs and achieves greater administrative efficiency by streamlining the reporting requirements, as allowed uses under Section 18 are similar to those found in the MTW single fund authorization.